digitalmediabremen/elektronik-spass-with-monsieur-fisgus-and-mister-paul/materials/Digital_Music_Workshop/slides/Digital_Music_Workshop--00--Digital_Sound_Basics/index.md

 - Peak Follower
 - Beat Detection
-- Fast Fourier Transformation (FFT) ( for an explanation on FFT see [3Blue1Brown: But what is the Fourier Transform?
+- Fast Fourier Transformation (FFT) ( for an impressively comprehensible explanation on fourier transformations see [3Blue1Brown: But what is the Fourier Transform?
 A visual introduction.](https://youtu.be/spUNpyF58BY) )
+- @example(`ExampleDSPAnalysis00FFT`) + @example(`ExampleDSPAnalysis01SonogramFrequencyDistribution`)

 ---